Towards User-Focused Research in Training Data Attribution for Human-Centered Explainable AI: Needfinding: Asking Model Developers What They Really Need

-None of the participants were familiar with TDA, highlighting a gap between research and practice.
-Our analysis, based on discussions about the concept of TDA, identifies four themes reflecting participants' views on XAI and TDA.
-Overall, participants find \textbf{XAI useful} for debugging and communication, though they noted its usefulness is \textbf{use-case dependent} and not always guaranteed.
-They expect TDA not to be an exception (P3, P6, P8, P11), but are optimistic about its potential, especially for model development.
-For instance, P2 mentioned that TDA could save time by identifying faulty training data.
-One participant suggested combining TDA with feature attribution for debugging (P3).
-We observed that participants have \textbf{different notions of interesting training samples}, with some focused on finding faulty data (P2, P11) and others on identifying samples similar to a specific one (P6, P7, P8).
+None of the participants were familiar with TDA, highlighting a gap between research and practice and emphasising that TDA technology is in its early stages.
+Our analysis, based on discussions about the concept of TDA, identifies three themes reflecting participants' views on XAI and TDA.
+Overall, participants find XAI useful for debugging and communication, though they agree its usefulness is use-case-dependent and not always guaranteed.
+They expect TDA not to be an exception (I2, I5) but are optimistic about its potential, especially as data is seen as the most important variable in model development (I1, I2, I3, I5): \textit{``[What] drives your model is your data. [...]''} (I5) (Theme: Data-focused debugging).
+In line with this theme, all participants also agreed that the model debugging process is largely data-focused, with training data being viewed as a lever for model performance: \textit{``It's often the most, it's often the biggest lever that we have in solving a problem."} (I1) (Theme: Data-focused debugging).
+Participants were curious whether TDA could be a potential tool for understanding bugs and enabling them to curate their datasets effectively.
+When comparing TDA to other XAI approaches like feature attribution (FA), participants point out that the TDA and FA target insights about model behaviour at different granularities (I2, I5, I6) and could be complimentary (Theme: Complimentary to FA).
+For instance, I1 mentioned that TDA could save time by identifying faulty training data while I2 pointed out that TDA and FA could be used together to identify the relationship between the faulty training data and learned features.
+We observed that participants have different notions of interesting training samples, with some focused on finding faulty data (I1) and others on identifying samples similar to a specific one (I5, I6) (Theme: Intuitions on data explanations). \\

-In conclusion, we identify that TDA could be valuable for model debugging, leading us to focus on this user group and use case in the remainder of this work.
+In conclusion, our interview study highlights that TDA has significant potential to address persistent data-centric challenges in model development, particularly in \emph{handling training data quality} and \emph{data-focused debugging}.
+However, participants revealed divergent mental models of what TDA entails and what they consider as a relevant sample to identify.
+This suggests a conceptual gap that may hinder effective adoption of TDA-based data-centric explanations.
+This motivated us to further investigate which specific forms of data-centric information practitioners actually need and value during model development.
+In the second stage of our needfinding study, we explore these information needs to better align TDA-driven tools with real-world development workflows.